-Cooking salmon lately feels like reconnecting with an old friend.
+Lately, cooking salmon has felt familiar in the best way, like returning to something reliable and comforting.
 But I’ve started to combine it with something unexpected, honey, not just as a drizzle but as a sticky, golden glaze that caramelizes in the pan.

 And in a different, equally soothing way, it echoes the calm focus of making Roasted Eggplant Parmesan, a dish that feels indulgent yet grounded in simple, honest ingredients.